-Also felt as discomfort in the affected area including: Swelling and pain the affected leg.
-Also, redness and warmth along the vein where the clot is found.
+Also felt as discomfort in the affected area including Swelling and pain the affected leg.
+Additionally, redness and warmth along the vein where the clot is found.

 Coagulation of blood is an important process that helps to prevent excessive bleeding during injury.
 However, in the absence of Injury, when the blood is not flowing properly or if it pools in the veins the platelets in the blood that help with coagulation can stick together and cause it to clot.